-Asthma severity is determined on the basis of both impairment and risk.(2) Impairment is a function of the frequency of daytime and nocturnal symptoms, short-acting β2-agonist (SABA) use, the degree to which normal activity is affected and lung function.
+Asthma severity is determined before treatment with controller medications.
+Asthma control is determined on the basis of both impairment and risk.(2) Impairment is a function of the frequency of daytime and nocturnal symptoms, short-acting β2-agonist (SABA) use, the degree to which normal activity is affected and lung function.
 Risk is defined by the frequency of exacerbations requiring oral corticosteroid (OCS) use.

 Patients are classified as having intermittent or persistent (mild, moderate or severe) asthma depending on the degree of impairment and risk.
 The severity of asthma is determined on the basis of which of the following factors is the worst: daytime or nocturnal symptoms, rescue SABA use, lung function or exacerbation frequency.

 Patients with intermittent asthma have minimal impairment and risk.
 They experience daytime symptoms ≤2 days/week and nocturnal awakenings ≤2 times/month, and these symptoms do not interfere with normal activity.
 The frequency of SABA use is ≤2 days/week.
 Lung function is preserved, FEV1 is >80% of predicted and normal between exacerbations, and FEV1/FVC is normal.
 These patients typically have no exacerbations or only one exacerbation per year that requires OCS use.